Goa Police Cup

 The Goa Police Cup is an annual football tournament organized by the Sports Cell of Goa Police.
-The tournament is played between the top teams of Goa Professional League and GFA First Division League and sometimes an invitational team from India.
+The tournament is played between the top teams of Goa Professional League and GFA First Division League, sometimes joined by invitational teams.
 Goa Police Cup is one of the oldest tournaments in Goa, starting since 1968.
 The competition is played in a group stage followed by knockout.
 Vasco won the inaugural edition.
-The current champions in 2022 edition are Sesa Football Academy.
+The champions in 2023 edition were Cortalim Villagers.